 Rights and Responsibilities in Bus Accident Litigation in Boston

 Buses are convenient, inexpensive, and for the most part safe modes of transportation throughout the United States.
 The Massachusetts Bay Transportation Authority(MBTA) alone boasts over 114 million annual riders on buses and trolleys, and an additional 165 million heavy rail riders.
 With so many individuals relying on public transportation to get them to and from work, home, and errands safely, the operators, mechanics, and other transportation personnel have a duty to riders to keep them safe from carelessness or negligent actions.
-Failure to fulfill this duty may lead to accidents, which can in turn lead to legal liability for the transportation provider.
+Failure to fulfill this duty may lead to wrongful death accidents, which can in turn lead to legal liability for the transportation provider.
 If you’ve been injured in a vehicle accident in Boston, please call Boston car accident lawyer John Sheehan at your earliest convenience.

 Understanding Governmental Immunity